Activision takes free "Call of Duty" online to China

 The company has explored the Chinese market with its online subscription-based 'World of Warcraft' game and is experimenting with a free-to-play model of its 'Call of Duty' title for the first time.

-Tencent operates a successful tactical shooter game called "CrossFire" that generates $1 billion a year in revenue in China, according to Wedbush Securities analyst Michael Pachter.
+Tencent operates a successful tactical shooter game called "CrossFire" that generates $1 billion (637.3 million pounds) a year in revenue in China, according to Wedbush Securities analyst Michael Pachter.

 "If 'CrossFire' can do $1 billion a year, 'Call of Duty' with better graphics and better design is likely to approach that over time," Pachter said.
 "It's meaningful but it will take a while before that happens."